DHHS → MeCDC → Environmental and Community Health → Health Inspection Program → Business Answers→ Campgrounds

 How soon can I open or how soon do I get my license after an application is submitted?

 Once the district health inspector has given approval for you to operate your establishment, within 30 days of receipt of a completed application, if there are no outstanding issues, the Health Inspector will inform the Licensing Clerk to issue your license.
 This generally is within a week once the Health Inspector informs the Licensing Clerk.

-Top of Page How much does a license to operate a campground cost?
+How much does a license to operate a campground cost?